lpaulopds/sql/README.md

 >[!NOTE]
->Senha do usuário root do MySQL está no arquivo: 'compose.yaml'.
+>Senha do usuário root do MySQL no arquivo: 'mysql/Dockerfile'.
->Senha do usuário SA do MSSQL está no arquivo: 'mssql/Dockerfile'.
+>Senha do usuário SA do MSSQL no arquivo: 'mssql/Dockerfile'.
 >Senha do usuário postgres do Postgres no arquivo: 'postgres/Dockerfile'.

 ### **Mais informações**